HirukaRanasinghe/sample-movie-app/README.md

 + I created another component for server side pagination.
 + Implemented it in advanced searching and it works fine.
 Need to add it to quick search too.
 May need to redesign search page.
 + Paginator is added to the SearchComponent.

++ Created a new component LandingPageComponent which has the basic layout of the app.
++ Configured responsiveness using the ngrx store.
++ Reconfigured routes accordingly.
+But there are still some bugs are there.